I-UmerKhan/ML-model-voting-classifier-and-voting-regressor/README.md

 # ML-model-voting-classifier-and-voting-regressor
 I learned how to use voting ensemble classifiers and regressors, which are used to improve model performance by combining the predictions of multiple models.
+Voting classifiers and regressors aggregate the outputs of several different algorithms to produce a final prediction, leveraging the strengths of each individual model to enhance overall accuracy and robustness.
+This method is particularly useful when individual models have different strengths and weaknesses, as it can reduce the variance and bias of predictions, leading to more stable and reliable results.